plaisier-lab/docker_cMonkey2/README.md

-# dockerSYGNAL
+# docker_cMonkey2
-A dockerized version of the SYstems Genetics Network AnaLysis (SYGNAL) pipeline.
+A dockerized version of cMonkey2.